Neuroblastoma overview

 Neuroblastoma is the most frequently occurring solid tumour in infants under the age of one, accounting for around a fifth (22%) of all cancers diagnosed at this age.
 The incidence of neuroblastoma is rare after the age of five.
 Tumours of the sympathetic nervous system (SNS) account for 5% of all childhood cancers in Great Britain, and nearly all tumours of the SNS are neuroblastoma (including ganglioneuroblastoma).

 Neuroblastoma is a cancer of specialised nerve cells, called neural crest cells.
-These cells are involved in the development of the nervous system and other tissues.
+These cells are involved in the development of the sympathetic nervous system and other tissues.

 Neuroblastoma is the most common form of embryonal tumour.
 Embryonal tumours are characterised by the proliferation of tissue that is normally only seen in the developing embryo.
 They are mainly seen in very young children.